-Geoff’s work has been hung in the New SouthWalesArt Gallery over twenty times as a finalist in the Archibald prize, the Wynne Prize and the Sulman Prize.
-Geoff became an Archibald finalist for the first time in 1993 with a portrait of environmentalist and Federal Green’s leader, Bob Brown.
-His most recent hung portrait, from 2011, includes portrait of David Walsh, founder of MONA.
-Most notably, Geoff won the Archibald Prize in 2003 with a portrait of writer, conservationist and friend, Richard Flanagan.
+Geoff Dyer had a highly celebrated professional career spanning over fifty years, with countless solo exhibition nationally, as well as exhibitions in Singapore, Guangdong and New York.
+His work is held in numerous important collections including the National Portrait Gallery, Artbank, the University of Tasmania, the Tasmanian Museum and Art Gallery, Queen Victoria Museum and Art Gallery and the Museum of Old and New Art (MONA).
+Dyer was hung in the New South Wales Art Gallery over twenty times as a finalist in the Archibald prize (1993, 1996, 1999 -2004, 2006 and 2011), Wynne Prize (1977, 1988–1993, 1998, 2004) and Sulman Prize (1997, 2006).
+Dyer became an Archibald finalist for the first time in 1993 with a portrait of environmentalist and Federal Green’s leader, Bob Brown.
+His last portrait, included a portrait of David Walsh, founder of MONA.
+Most notably, Dyer won the Archibald Prize in 2003 with a portrait of writer, conservationist and friend, Richard Flanagan.

 152 x 152 cm Signed lower right

 Geoff Dyer Artist Trust